evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 data_stability.run(reference_data=ref, current_data=curr)
 ```

-You get the visual report automatically if you call the object in Jupyter notebook or Colab:
+To get the visual report, call the object in Jupyter notebook or Colab:

 ```python
 data_stability